The Short Bio

 - I love crafting: knit, crochet, quilting—playing with color, no drawing talent needed.

 - Despite being an absolute klutz growing up, I took up tae kwon do in my thirties, became a black belt, won a national championship, and became a 4th-degree master.

 - I love felines, and because my husband stops me from becoming a

 crazy cat ladyferocious feline fanatic, I volunteer at animal shelters instead.

 - There is no #4.
 If you’re a rabid Monty Python fan like me, you’ll understand.

 - I’ve played in community bands and flute orchestras and own a piccolo, C flute, alto flute and bass flute.

 - My husband and I love to travel.
 We’ve been as far north as Finnish Lapland, and as far south as Antarctica—but I’ll always consider Michigan home.
-Although I can’t deny the winters in my current Tennessee town are very nice!
+Now I live in Chicago, so it’s only a Great Lake away!